IceWhaleTech/ZimaDocs/source/docs/Small-body-Big-applications-OMV-First-Experience.md

 ![Omv System Upadtes](/images/Small-body-Big-applications-OMV-First-Experience/omv-system-upadtes.jpeg)

 {% note danger %}
-**System updates are usually official system patches or updated contents of OMV, so it is recommended to operate the first time after initialization.**
+**System updates are usually official system patches or updated contents of OMV, so it is recommended to operate this after initialization.**
 {% endnote %}

 **System -> Plugins**

- As mentioned at the beginning of this article, OMV is a Debian Linux-based network attached storage (NAS) solution for a home environment or small office, and its official plug-in library can meet most of the user's daily application requirements.
+As mentioned at the beginning of this article, OMV is a Debian Linux-based network attached storage (NAS) solution for a home environment or small office, and its official plug-in library can meet most of the user’s daily application requirements.
 ![Omv System plugins instal ](/images/Small-body-Big-applications-OMV-First-Experience/omv-plugins-install.jpeg)

 {% note primary %}